 - go to regular check-ups if you have a long-term condition like diabetes

-- wear your dentures at night
+- do not wear your dentures at night